Bl4omArchie/Data-structure-library/README.md

 So what is a linked list ?
 -> Linked list is a data structure where each element contains a data element of some type and a pointer to the next item in the list.
 It is easy to insert and delete elements in a linked list, which are not natural operations on arrays, since arrays have a fixed size.

-You also may heard of **Doubly Linked List**.
-This means that each item contains not only a pointer to the next item but also on the previous one.
-In this project, we'll use a doubly linked list.
+### Types of Linked List

+There exists several types of Linked List:
+- Linked List: the most basic one where you have only one pointer that lead to the tail element
+- Doubly LL: point both at the tail and head element
+- Circular LL: the last element of your linked list point to the head
+- XOR LL:  a doubly LL but the head and tail pointers of an element are xored together so you only have one pointer for both.
+This type if useful for memory optimization and small hardware

+Here I'm going to implement Doubly Linked List because it is more efficient for what I'm aiming to do later.

 ## Techniques and methods

 ### Structures

-First we need to create a structure to represent the Linked list.
+First we need to create a structure that represent the Doubly Linked list.
 We have two ways to do this.

 - with two representations:
 The first struct represent the Linked List itself and the second one represent an Element.
 The advantage of this method is that we keep an eye on the first and last element which can be an advantage depending on how you are implementing yours prototypes.
 But in the other hand, this method can be unconfortable for prototypes implemetations (ie: more steps for the adding feature).